When it comes to LED video walls, pixel pitch is one of the most important factors to consider.

 Indoor screens generally use LED displays with pixel pitches ranging from 4mm to 20mm.

 In a retail store or office environment, a 4mm pixel pitch is generally considered optimal.
 Because the majority of people are seated near screens.

-Airport signage typically has a pixel spacing of 5mm to 6mm, which makes it simpler for visitors to see it up close.
+Airport LED screen typically has a pixel spacing of 5mm to 6mm, which makes it simpler for visitors to see it up close.